thetechdude124/Born-Again-NNs-From-Scratch/README.md

 This begs the question - if **smaller student models can achieve equivalent accuracies, can student models of equivalent size obtain HIGHER accuracies than their teachers?** This is, fundamentally, a Born-Again Neural Network (BAN) - a student model identically parametrized to its teacher, an effort that *surprisingly leads to the students (drastically) outperforming their respective teacher models.* This project will be replicating the original BAN paper (found at https://arxiv.org/pdf/1805.04770.pdf).

-The purpose of this project/mini-experiment is to 1️⃣ **determine whether Dark Knowledge-based relationships (as we'll discuss further) are instrumental in how networks learn and generate predictions**, 2️⃣ understand from first-principles the theoretical nature of BAN distillation losses (Confidence Weighting by Teacher Max and Dark Knowledge with Permuted Predictions) and their practical nature via **implementing them from scratch in PyTorch**, 3️⃣ further uncover why **BANs tend to achieve higher overall accuracies when compared to teachers** (i.e. "re-learning" identical relationships but in more "effective" terms), and 4️⃣ **test the Dark Knowledge and BAN accuracy hypothesis via training an ensemble of 5 WideResNet 28-1 student models against a DenseNet 121 teacher**.
+The purpose of this project/mini-experiment is to 1️⃣ **determine whether Dark Knowledge-based relationships (as we'll discuss further) are instrumental in how networks learn and generate predictions**, 2️⃣ understand from first-principles the theoretical nature of BAN distillation losses (Confidence Weighted by Teacher Max and Dark Knowledge with Permuted Predictions) and their practical nature via **implementing them from scratch in PyTorch**, 3️⃣ further uncover why **BANs tend to achieve higher overall accuracies when compared to teachers** (i.e. "re-learning" identical relationships but in more "effective" terms), and 4️⃣ **test the Dark Knowledge and BAN accuracy hypothesis via training an ensemble of 5 WideResNet 28-1 student models against a DenseNet 121 teacher**.

 Let's get into it!